Data Processing Agreement (DPA)

 Morningscore follows these security principles in code development:

-- Secure coding practices
+- Secure coding practices aligned with recognized guidance for common web vulnerabilities

-- Ongoing code review for bad practices
+- Code reviews, including ongoing review for bad practices

 - Security testing before deployment